renwell-studio/rangeplotter/README.md

 The CLI supports several commands.
 Use `--help` for detailed information on any command.

+**Note:** The examples below assume you are using the standalone binary `./rangeplotter`.
+If you are a developer running from source, substitute `./rangeplotter` with `python -m rangeplotter.cli.main`.

 ### Common Flags
 - `--config`: Path to config YAML (default: `config/config.yaml`)
 - `--input` / `-i`: Path to radar KML file or directory containing KMLs (optional, defaults to `working_files/input`)